cryoskills/cryoskills.github.io/_includes/home/main_column.md

 **Sign up** using the link below to attend:

 <div class="alert alert-warning" role="alert">
-    The webinar registration link will be available from <strong>12:00pm (BST) on 3 October 2023</strong>.
+    The webinar registration link will be available from <strong>12:00pm (BST) on Wednesday 4 October 2023</strong>.
 </div>